mark-watson/Clojure-AI-Book/manuscript/semantic_web.md

 Previously for Java-based semantic web projects I used the open source Sesame library for managing and querying RDF Data.
 Sesame is now called RDF4J and is part of the Eclipse organization's projects.

-I decided to use the Apache Jena project in this new edition because I think Jena is slightly easier to set up a light weight development environment.
+I decided to use the Apache Jena project in this new edition because I think Jena is slightly easier to set up a lightweight development environment.
 If you need to set up an RDF server I recommend using the open source [Fuseki](https://jena.apache.org/documentation/fuseki2/) server which is part of the Apache Jena project.
 For experimenting with local Knowledge Graphs I also use the [free version of GraphDB](https://www.ontotext.com/try-graphdb-se).
 For client applications, in the next chapter we will use a Clojure wrapper for the Jena library that works with RDF and performing SPARQL queries.

 ## RDF: The Universal Data Format